 Active rifting does not only trigger landscape rejuvenation but also impacts local rainfall patterns (Van de Walle et al., 2020).
 Depicker et al. (2020) showed a significant link between landslide occurrence and the frequency of extreme rainfall events in the NTK Rift.
-At the same time Moreover, field observations and local reports confirm that the majority of recent shallow landslides rejuvenation and rainfall, we analyze two metrics: the average annual rainfall and the number of times where when accumulated rainfall was sufficiently large to trigger landsliding.
-As a proxy of the latter criterion, we use a 2 day-15 day, 15 mm threshold as it is a conservative estimation for global thresholds set by Guzzetti et al. (2008).
-Our intent is not to approximate an actual insitu threshold, but rather to reflect spatial patterns in intense rainfall capable of triggering landslide events.
-For the comparison
+Moreover, field observations and local reports confirm that the majority of recent shallow landslides are rainfall-triggered (Monsieurs et al., 2018a; Depicker et al., 2020; Dewitte et al., 2021).
+To explore any relationship between rejuvenation and rainfall, we analyze two metrics: the average annual rainfall and the number of times when accumulated rainfall was sufficiently large to trigger landsliding.
+As a proxy of the latter criterion, we use a 2 day, 15 mm threshold as it is a conservative estimation for global thresholds set by Guzzetti et al. (2008).
+Our intent is not to approximate an actual in-situ threshold, but rather to reflect spatial patterns in intense rainfall capable of triggering landslide events.
+For the comparison of rainfall patterns between rejuvenated and relict landscapes, we apply the non-parametric Mann-Whitney U test, whereby each observation is the average metric (rainfall or threshold exceedance) in fifth order catchments.
+These units are derived from the 30 m DEM using a river catchment threshold of 10^5 m2.